joelwaymack/joelwaymack.github.io/_posts/2022-11-21-people-arent-resources.md

 Let's start off with a simple premise: **words matter**.

-I don't want to jump too far down the rabbit hole of [communication theory](https://en.wikipedia.org/wiki/Communication_theory), but the words we use to communicate ideas are a set of shared symbols.
+We won't jump too far down the rabbit hole of [communication theory](https://en.wikipedia.org/wiki/Communication_theory), but the words we use to communicate ideas are a set of shared symbols.
 These symbols require a common understanding or definition to make communication effective.

 For example, when I talk to you about a "dog" I recently saw, we both have a shared understanding that the word "dog" refers to a 4 legged, furry canine.
 Our shared understanding of the word "dog" allows accurate communication to occur.